DUI Laws & Defense in Tennessee

 Consequences of a DUI Conviction

-First-time DUI convictions can result in penalties which include nearly a year in jail, license revocation, fines of up to $1,500, be ordered to complete a drug or alcohol treatment program and be required to install an ignition interlock device for up to one year.
+First-time DUI convictions can result in penalties, which include nearly a year in jail, license revocation, fines of up to $1,500, being ordered to complete a drug or alcohol treatment program, and being required to install an ignition interlock device for up to one year.

-Individuals who are habitual DUI offenders could be facing fines not to exceed $15,000, the seizure of your vehicle, a license revocation which could last up to eight years, 365 days in jail, and other consequences.
-With stakes this high, working with a lawyer will be your best chance to clear your name of all charges.
+Individuals who are habitual DUI offenders could face fines not to exceed $15,000, the seizure of their vehicle, a license revocation which could last up to eight years, 365 days in jail, and other consequences.
+With high stakes, working with a lawyer will be your best chance to clear your name of all charges.

 Contact a DUI Lawyer in Tennessee

-If you are interested in learning more about how your Tennessee DUI lawyer at Raybin & Weissman, P.C. will defend your case, schedule your free, no-obligation consultation as soon as possible.
+If you want to learn more about how your Tennessee DUI lawyer at Raybin & Weissman, P.C. will defend your case, schedule your free, no-obligation consultation as soon as possible.
 You can contact us by phone at 615-256-6666 or through the submission form below.